SCOTTS LTD (SCOTTS & CO) MODERN SLAVERY POLICY STATEMENT

-Scotts & Co is a multi-channel retail business with four active brands trading through the legal entity Scotts Limited.
-With brands including “Scotts of Stow”, “Gift Discoveries from Scotts of Stow”, “Expert Verdict”, “Solutions World” and “Bloom”, we largely trade with our customers through mail order, supported by two flagship retail outlets in Stow-on-the-Wold and an increasingly successful web business.
-Our Cotswold heritage dates back 30 years, to when our first shop in Stow first opened its doors in 1991.
-Since then, the Scotts & Co business has grown significantly with sales exceeding £45m.
+Scotts & Co is a multi-channel retail business with five active brands trading through the legal entity Scotts Limited.
+With brands including “Scotts of Stow”, “Gift Discoveries from Scotts of Stow”, “Expert Verdict”, “Bloom” and “Viva Vitality”.
+We largely trade with our customers through catalogue mail order, supported by two flagship retail outlets in Stow-on-the-Wold in addition to increasingly successful web businesses.
+Scotts & Co’s Cotswold heritage dates back 30 years, to when our first shop in Stow first opened its doors in 1991.
+Since then, the Scotts & Co business has grown significantly with sales exceeding £50m.
 The business is privately owned with sites in Groundwell, Wiltshire and Stow-on-the-Wold.

-Scotts and Co wants its customers and suppliers to be confident that employees of the business are treated fairly, with respect for human rights and are not exposed to unsafe working conditions or in any way forced to work under slavery.
+Customers and suppliers should be confident that all employees of the business are treated fairly, with respect for human rights and are not exposed to unsafe working conditions or in any way forced to work under slavery.
 Ethical standards are in place to protect employee well-being and to improve quality and productivity.
 We do this through a series of measures and policies covering equal opportunities, positive working and health and safety, and by ensuring that all employees have an employment contract.
 We monitor employee remuneration, benefits and working hours to ensure we meet local and European legislative requirements.
 Over the next 12 months we will continue to educate all employees on modern slavery at every level and in every department of the business in a format appropriate to their role.

-We have built long-standing relationships with our supply chain and work with over 500 suppliers globally, sourcing our products from around 20 countries, including China, USA, India and Hong Kong, as well as European countries such as Spain, France and Italy.
-We understand that respecting human rights is ultimately our suppliers’ responsibility.
-However, as customers we recognise our involvement in ensuring that there are good working conditions for all workers, despite not owning the factories that supply our products.
-We fully support the government’s objectives to eradicate modern slavery.
-To that end, we work closely with our supply base, both UK-based and abroad, to ensure that they are compliant with a code of conduct that covers the following key areas:
+We understand that respecting human rights is ultimately our suppliers’ responsibility and expect the same high standards from suppliers, contractors and business partners, that we exhibit within our own internal operations.
+However, we also recognise our own involvement in ensuring that there are good working conditions for all workers, despite not owning the factories that supply our products.
+To this end, we work closely with our supply base, both UK-based and abroad, to ensure that they are compliant with a code of conduct that covers the following key areas:

 - No forced labour.